Jr. Fred W. Fairclough Sells 3,750 Shares of Peoples Utah Bancorp (NASDAQ:PUB) Stock

-Peoples Utah Bancorp (NASDAQ:PUB) Director Jr. Fred W. Fairclough sold 3,750 shares of the stock in a transaction on Wednesday, May 13th.
-The shares were sold at an average price of $17.85, for a total transaction of $66,937.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Peoples Utah Bancorp (NASDAQ:PUB) Director Jr. Fred W. Fairclough sold 3,750 shares of the company’s stock in a transaction dated Wednesday, May 20th.
+The shares were sold at an average price of $19.99, for a total transaction of $74,962.50.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

-Peoples Utah Bancorp (NASDAQ:PUB) last posted its earnings results on Wednesday, April 22nd.
-The bank reported $0.57 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.47 by $0.10.
-The company had revenue of $30.96 million during the quarter, compared to analysts’ expectations of $30.12 million.
-Peoples Utah Bancorp had a net margin of 33.06% and a return on equity of 13.82%.
-On average, equities analysts anticipate that Peoples Utah Bancorp will post 2.04 EPS for the current fiscal year.
+Peoples Utah Bancorp (NASDAQ:PUB) last issued its earnings results on Wednesday, April 22nd.
+The bank reported $0.57 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.47 by $0.10.
+Peoples Utah Bancorp had a return on equity of 13.64% and a net margin of 33.06%.
+The firm had revenue of $30.96 million for the quarter, compared to analyst estimates of $30.12 million.
+On average, equities research analysts predict that Peoples Utah Bancorp will post 2.04 earnings per share for the current year.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Invesco Ltd. bought a new position in Peoples Utah Bancorp during the first quarter worth about $318,000.
-Two Sigma Advisers LP increased its position in Peoples Utah Bancorp by 8.7% during the first quarter.
-Two Sigma Advisers LP now owns 11,300 shares of the bank’s stock worth $219,000 after acquiring an additional 900 shares during the period.
-Geode Capital Management LLC increased its position in Peoples Utah Bancorp by 8.7% during the first quarter.
-Geode Capital Management LLC now owns 250,317 shares of the bank’s stock worth $4,848,000 after acquiring an additional 20,006 shares during the period.
-Wellington Management Group LLP increased its position in Peoples Utah Bancorp by 64.7% during the first quarter.
-Wellington Management Group LLP now owns 565,472 shares of the bank’s stock worth $10,952,000 after acquiring an additional 222,134 shares during the period.
-Finally, Deutsche Bank AG increased its position in Peoples Utah Bancorp by 34.6% during the first quarter.
-Deutsche Bank AG now owns 9,315 shares of the bank’s stock worth $181,000 after acquiring an additional 2,392 shares during the period.
-40.48% of the stock is currently owned by institutional investors and hedge funds.
+A number of analysts have recently issued reports on PUB shares.
+BidaskClub upgraded Peoples Utah Bancorp from a “sell” rating to a “hold” rating in a report on Thursday, April 30th.
+ValuEngine cut Peoples Utah Bancorp from a “hold” rating to a “sell” rating in a research note on Tuesday, April 14th.
+Finally, Zacks Investment Research raised Peoples Utah Bancorp from a “sell” rating to a “hold” rating in a research report on Friday, April 3rd.

-A number of analysts have commented on PUB shares.
-ValuEngine cut shares of Peoples Utah Bancorp from a “hold” rating to a “sell” rating in a research note on Tuesday, April 14th.
-Zacks Investment Research upgraded shares of Peoples Utah Bancorp from a “sell” rating to a “hold” rating in a research note on Friday, April 3rd.
-Finally, BidaskClub upgraded shares of Peoples Utah Bancorp from a “sell” rating to a “hold” rating in a research note on Thursday, April 30th.
+Several institutional investors and hedge funds have recently modified their holdings of PUB.
+Soltis Investment Advisors LLC acquired a new position in shares of Peoples Utah Bancorp during the fourth quarter valued at $8,113,000.
+Wellington Management Group LLP increased its holdings in shares of Peoples Utah Bancorp by 64.7% during the first quarter.
+Wellington Management Group LLP now owns 565,472 shares of the bank’s stock valued at $10,952,000 after purchasing an additional 222,134 shares during the period.
+Davis Capital Partners LLC increased its holdings in shares of Peoples Utah Bancorp by 7.0% during the first quarter.
+Davis Capital Partners LLC now owns 802,600 shares of the bank’s stock valued at $15,546,000 after purchasing an additional 52,600 shares during the period.
+Renaissance Technologies LLC increased its holdings in shares of Peoples Utah Bancorp by 23.4% during the fourth quarter.
+Renaissance Technologies LLC now owns 236,240 shares of the bank’s stock valued at $7,116,000 after purchasing an additional 44,840 shares during the period.
+Finally, BEAM Asset Management LLC acquired a new position in shares of Peoples Utah Bancorp during the fourth quarter valued at $1,203,000.
+39.89% of the stock is currently owned by institutional investors.

 About Peoples Utah Bancorp